Goldman Algebra, Opers and the Swapping Algebra: The swapping bracket

-Let now $\mathcal B(\PP)$ be the vector space generated by elementary multi fractions and let us call any element of $\mathcal B(\PP)$ a {\em multi fraction}.
+Let now $\mathcal B(\PP)$ be the vector space generated by elementary multifractions and let us call any element of $\mathcal B(\PP)$ a {\em multifraction}.
 We have the following proposition \begin{proposition} The vector space $\mathcal B(\PP)$ is a Poisson subalgebra of $\cQ_\alpha(\PP)$.
 Moreover it is generated as a Poisson algebra by cross fractions.
-Finally the swapping bracket $\{,\}_\alpha$ when restricted to $\mathcal B(\PP)$ does not depend on $\alpha$. \end{proposition} From now on, we call the Poisson algebra $\cB(\PP)$ the {\em algebra of multi fractions}. \begin{proof} The proposition follows from the following immediate observations: \begin{itemize} \item every elementary multi fraction is a product of cross fractions, \item if $A$ and $B$ are two cross fractions then $\{A,B\}_\alpha$ is a multi fraction and does not depend on $\alpha$. \end{itemize} \end{proof}
+Finally the swapping bracket $\{ \cdotp, \cdotp\}_\alpha$ when restricted to $\mathcal B(\PP)$ does not depend on $\alpha$. \end{proposition} From now on, we call the Poisson algebra $\cB(\PP)$ the {\em algebra of multifractions}. \begin{proof} The proposition follows from the following immediate observations: \begin{itemize} \item every elementary multifraction is a product of cross fractions, \item if $A$ and $B$ are two cross fractions then $\{A,B\}_\alpha$ is a multifraction and does not depend on $\alpha$. \end{itemize} \end{proof}